bo-yang/bo-yang.github.io/_posts/2014-12-23-click-notes-overview.md

 ![Click Connections]({{ site.url }}/assets/images/click_notes/click_element.png)

-- Element class.
+- *Element class*.
 An element’s class specifies that element’s data layout and behavior.
-- Ports.
+- *Ports*.
 Each element can have any number of input and output ports.
 Every connection links an output port on one element to an input port on another.
 Ports may be push, pull, or agnostic.
-- Configuration string. optional, contains additional arguments passed to the element at router initialization time.
+- *Configuration string*. optional, contains additional arguments passed to the element at router initialization time.
 Lexically, a configuration string is a list of arguments separated by commas, i.e. `c1 :: Classifier(9/17, 9/6, -);`.
-- Method interfaces.
+- *Method interfaces*.
 Each element exports methods that other elements may access.
 This set of methods is grouped into method interfaces.
-- Handlers.
+- *Handlers*.
 Handlers are methods that are exported to the user, rather than to other elements in the router configuration.
 They support text-based read/write semantics, as opposed to fully general method call semantics.
 In the Linux kernel driver, handlers appear as files in the dynamic `/proc` file system.

 An example of real Click element is: